 The new Pittsburgh Brewery Guide highlights 44 Allegheny County breweries and nine different brewery trails that wind their way up and down the city’s river banks and through dozens of neighborhoods.
 The concept of the Guide is simple: Beer lovers can earn prizes by visiting more Allegheny County breweries.

 Guides will be sold at participating breweries for $10 (and online at pittsburghbreweries.com for $15) beginning April 12 and available until supplies last.
 These are great gifts for locals and visitors alike.

 In addition to the release of the new Guide, the two dozen events will offer beer fans plenty of fun.
 A few of note:

 Visit the Three Rivers Beer Week website to learn more and to schedule your itinerary on a cool interactive calendar.
 If you won’t be able to make it for that celebration of Pittsburgh beer, have no fear.
 Our local breweries are always hopping and you can visit pittsburghbreweries.com to learn more.

 VisitPITTSBURGH does not promote drinking and driving or underage drinking.
 The consumption of alcoholic beverages impairs your ability to drive or operate machinery and may cause health problems.
 In Pennsylvania, the purchase and consumption of alcoholic beverages is prohibited under the age of 21.

-Mike Tysarczyk is executive director of the Pittsburgh Brewers Guild, a group of 35 breweries that call Allegheny County home.
-In addition to his role with the PBG, Mike works the packaging line at Dancing Gnome Brewery in Sharpsburg.
+Mike Tysarczyk is executive director of the Pittsburgh Brewers Guild, a group of more than 40 breweries that call Allegheny County home.
+In addition to his role with the PBG, Mike works at Dancing Gnome Brewery in Sharpsburg.
 A Pittsburgh native, Mike graduated from the University of Pittsburgh and worked at PNC and Citizens for 23 years before trading banking for beer.